 Livingston is located 25 miles from Bozeman.
 Many people make the commute over the Bozeman pass daily, although the road can be difficult to travel and sometimes closed in the winter.
 Check out this list of 6 things you should know before moving to Livingston, Montana.

-Home to a talc processing mill which processes 3% of the worlds talc supply, many Three Forks residents live there as mill employees or family members of employees.
-Historically, Three Forks is an incredible place.
+Home to a talc processing mill that processes 3% of the world's talc supply, many Three Forks residents live there as mill employees or family members of employees.
+With the influx of people moving to Montana in the past couple of years, we are seeing a lot of growth in this area.
+Historically, Three Forks, Montana is an incredible place.
 Visited by Lewis and Clark in 1805, Three Forks is the point where the longest river in North America, the Missouri, begins.
 Residents enjoy one of the greatest rodeos in the area along with fantastic fishing, floating, hiking, and camping.

 With approximately 2,000 residents, Three Forks has one elementary school, one middle school, and one high school.

-The median cost of a home in Three Forks is $340,000 41% less expensive than in Bozeman.
+The median sales price of a home in Three Forks is $392,600 - 53% less expensive than a single-family home in Bozeman.

-The median cost of a home in Gallatin Gateway is $712,500, 32% more expensive than in Bozeman.
+The median sales price of a single-family home in Manhattan is $699,000 - 17% less expensive than a single-family home in Bozeman.

 Big Sky, Montana is in a world of its own, both geographically and economically.
 As one of the most desirable ski destinations in the United States and home to three exclusive ski/golf communities, The Yellowstone Club, Spanish Peaks Mountain Club, and Moonlight Basin. the cost of a home in Big Sky far exceeds real estate prices in nearby areas.